For a year or so, I lived on the top floor of a fancy building in Portland’s Pearl District.1

 Ideas and Strategies for Making the Right Thing the Easy Thing

 Here are a few ways I’m trying to Make The Right Thing The Easy Thing in my own life:

 Create social pressure to do the right thing.
-I recently signed up for a group fitness class.
-I did this, despite preferring a different style of training, because I knew that if I didn’t show up, people would ask why — and I’d rather haul my ass out of bed and get to the gym than explain how I’m a lazy sack of shit who didn’t feel like working out.
+I pay a personal trainer because it means someone is waiting for me at the gym.
+I’ll inconvenience them if I don’t show up — and I’d rather haul my ass out of bed and get to the gym than explain how I’m a lazy sack of shit who didn’t feel like working out.